jprchlik/sigmoid_selector/docs/index.rst

 frequently produce both Coronal Mass Ejections (CMEs) and flares, which are drivers of space weather at Earth.
-Space weather may cause everything from aurorae to power black outs, so studying Sigmoids is partically important.
+Space weather may cause everything from aurorae to power black outs, so studying sigmoids are partically important.
 Along with their practical importance,
 Sigmoids are likely due to theortically proposed flux ropes.
 As such, studying Sigmoids has practical and physical benefits.